 Fløya is my last walk in the Lofoten Islands, before boarding the Hurtigruten (coastal cruise liner) for our trip back south to Bergen.
 Directly to the north of Svolvaer, the Fløya mountain overshadows the town and attracts hikers and climbers.

 It was one of the rare days during our stay in Norway where the weather was pretty miserable.
 We’d returned our hire car, so my hike started with a 2km walk from the centre of town; it’s overcast but not raining.
 I reach the church graveyard at the north end of Svolvaer on Blåtindveien after less than half an hour, and quickly find the start of the walk, which is after the last house on Blåtindveien.

 The trails ascends fairly rapidly, with some short and steep sections aided by chains, and a bit of boulder-climbing or hopping required.
 It’s not difficult, but it is a bit slow-going on a wet and slippery track, with the rain having now started.

 The trail is always well-marked as it rises through the birch forest, and within half an hour views of Svolvaer start to emerge.
 I’ve only seen one person so far, making a hasty descent as the rain threatens to intensify.

 As the route continues above the tree-line, it gets muddier and steeper.
-The track often traverses broad sections of mud and goes up slippery and steep slabs of rock that require care.
+The track often traverses broad sections of mud and goes up slippery and steep slabs of rock that require careful foot placement.
 There are clear views of Svolværgeita or “The Svolvær Goat” – Lofoten’s most famous mountain formation.
 Climbers leap 1.5 metres between the two goat “horns” – you can see these at the top-left corner of the photo below.